pgenergy/docs/src/content/docs/web_api/cron_jobs.md

 - **Response**:
   - `200 OK`: Reports were successfully generated and sent to users.
   - `500 Internal Server Error`: There was an error during report generation.

-## Response and Error Handling

-All cron-triggered endpoints follow a similar pattern for response handling:

-- **Success Response**:
-  - `200 OK`: Indicates that the cronjob completed successfully and the task was executed without issues.

-- **Error Response**:
-  - `500 Internal Server Error`: Indicates that the cronjob encountered an issue during execution, which could be related to data retrieval, processing errors, or third-party service failures.